Everybody Dance | Chords + Lyrics

 ||: Everybody dance, do-do-do, clap your hands, clap your hands. :|| x4

-Everybody Dance Chords: Learn the progressions!
+Everybody Dance Chords: Mastering the Progressions

 Everybody Dance – The first song Nile Rodgers wrote for Chic!